You are here

 Be sure to record shell type and distance and place them in a stack.
 Once you have finished with the shell/choke combinations that you are wanting to try, take the targets and move to a flat surface to examine how each shell performed.

 A standard “acceptable” pellet count in a 10-inch circle at 40 yards is 100 holes.
 Again, view this as a general rule of thumb and not a requirement.
 You must consider distribution of pellets, size of pellets, load of shell, and so on.
-For instance, larger pellet sizes such as #4 shot carry much more energy and take fewer on-target in order to be effective.
+For instance, larger pellet sizes such as #4 shot carry much more energy and take fewer on-target to be effective.
 Smaller pellet sizes such as #6 shot have less energy and require more on-target to achieve the desired result.
 The more research you do, the more opinions you will find on what is the “right” pattern.

 When turkey hunting, remember: know the capabilities of your gun, and only take shots when you know that your gun can and will kill the turkey quickly and cleanly.
 Don’t take shots that are beyond a reasonable range.
+The real excitement of turkey hunting is getting that bird in close and having the pleasure of taking him home for some fresh turkey nuggets!

-Publication 3234 (POD-05-22)
+Publication 3234 (POD-06-25)

 Department: Ctr 4-H Youth Development